Choosing Wisely Alberta Symposium

 1 Identify opportunities to reduce unnecessary tests, treatments, and interventions in both inpatient and outpatient clinical settings

-2 Apply Choosing Wisely and stewardship principles to improve appopriate use of laboratory testing, antimicrobials, and medications in everyday clinical practice
+2 Apply Choosing Wisely and stewardship principles to improve appropriate use of laboratory testing, antimicrobials, and medications in everyday clinical practice

 3 Evaluate quality improvement strategies (e.g. audit and feedback, clinical pathways, and implementation initiatives) that support sustainable reductions in low-value care